Newton's minimal resistance problem: Definition

-I is the reduction in resistance caused by the particles impinging upon the sloping surface DNG, formed by rotating the curve, instead of perpendicularly upon the horizontal projection of DNG on the rear disc DA from the direction of motion, in Fig. 1.
+I is the reduction in resistance caused by the particles impinging upon the sloping surface DNG, formed by rotating the curve, instead of perpendicularly upon the horizontal projection of DNG on the rear disc DA from the direction of motion, in Fig. 1 below.
 Note that the front of the solid is the disc BG, the triangles GBC and GBR are not part of it, but are used below by Newton to express the minimum condition.

 This integral is related to the total resistance experienced by the body by the following relation:

-The problem is to find the curve that generates the solid that experiences less resistance than any other solid having a fixed axial length = L, and a fixed width, H.
+The problem is to find the curve that generates the solid that experiences less resistance than any other solid having a fixed axial length L and a fixed width H.